nhattruongNeoVim/dotfiles/README.md

 - Copy config file:

-    By default, this script will be auto copy config file to ~/.config, it also add themes, icons and fonts which you can change by gnome-tweaks.
+    By default, this script will be auto copy config file to ~/.config, it also add fonts, themes and icons which you can change by gnome-tweaks.
 However, you can you GNU stow if you want.

   ```zsh
   # Use script: